 An H-1B visa is granted to immigrant non-residents who wish to be employed in the U.S. by domestic organizations that have open positions in specialty occupations.
 These occupations are categorized into specialty fields such as: architecture, accounting, engineering, mathematics, medicine, science and technology.
 Applicants must hold at the minimum a bachelor’s degree.
 The H-1B visa expedites the process for applicants to obtain a green card due to this visa being a non-immigrant visa.
 Employers who wish to hire these visa applicants must petition on their behalf for applicants to be granted an H-1B visa.
 There is, however, a growing cap on the number of H-1B visas that restricts the number of applicants admitted as employees in the U.S., making it more difficult to obtain.

-The K-1 visa requires that a foreign national fiance enter the U.S. within 6 months of being awarded K-1 status.
-They must be legally marry to their fiance, who acts as their petitioner on their behalf, within 3 months of arriving in the U.S. Should they choose to marry a different individual, they must return their home country.
-The fiance of the U.S. resident also must provide additional pieces of evidence related to their marriage to be admitted, along with adhering to other K-1 visa restrictions.
+The K-1 visa requires that a foreign national fiancé enter the U.S. within 6 months of being awarded K-1 status.
+They must be legally married to their fiancé, who acts as their petitioner on their behalf, within 3 months of arriving in the U.S. Should they choose to marry a different individual, they must return their home country.
+The fiancé of the U.S. resident also must provide additional pieces of evidence related to their marriage to be admitted, along with adhering to other K-1 visa restrictions.

 K-3 & K-4 Visa